 Calcio (soccer) fans should check the Fiorentina (Serie A professional soccer team) schedule to see if a match will be played while you’re in town.

 Take a Day Trip

-You can reach many amazing cities and destinations by train or car from Florence on a day trip.
+You can reach many amazing cities and destinations by train or car on a day trip from Florence with kids.

 - Pistoia Zoo

 - Collodi – Pinocchio Park, Garzoni Gardens, Butterfly House

 - Beaches – Especially Forte dei Marmi (a great beach town for kids with a high-quality weekly market) and near Lucca

 - Adventure Park Il Gigante